BKWLD/decoy/README.md

 The logic of the build in restful actions is described below:

 * `get_index([mixed $key])` - Lists rows.
 If `$key` is numeric, it is assumed the list is of rows from a model that is a child.
 The `routes` property of the config is used to determine who the parent is.
 If `$key` is a string, it is ignored (the expectation is that you are overriding the `get_index()` method to do something custom, like filter the list).
-The rendered output uses the `decoy::shared._standard_list` view partial.
+The rendered output uses the `decoy::shared.list._standard` view partial.
 If the request is XHR, then a JSON representation of the list will be returned)

 * `get_new([int $id])` - Displays a create new item form.
 If `$id` is present, it is assumed that the new item will be added as a child of the parent (defined in the `routes` config property) identified by the `$id`.
 Validation logic will be pulled from the model's `$rules` static property.
 The rendered output expects there to be a view file at ADMIN_CONTROLLER_VIEWS_PATH.'/show.php'.
 For instance, for the `admin.clients` controller, it expects there to be a view file that can be referenced by `admin.clients.show`.
 The show.php file should implement form fields using Former.